Gastric Dilatation and Gastric Rupture

 Clinical signs range from mild to severe abdominal pain, evidence of toxemia, and gastric reflux that may contain ascarids.
 Ascarid impaction should be suspected if the affected horse is a weanling or yearling, in poor condition, and has a recent history of deworming.
 Medical treatment with fluids and intestinal lubricants may be successful in some cases.
 Other horses may require surgical intervention and removal of the ascarids through multiple enterotomies.
 The prognosis is guarded if surgery has to be performed.
 The owner should be advised that other young horses on the premises should be treated with anthelmintics that have lower efficacy against ascarids, such as fenbendazole.
 These initial treatments can then be followed with more efficacious compounds.

 Varying degrees of abdominal pain, ranging from mild to severe, are characteristic.
 When the prevalence of the condition peaked in the 1980s, it was characterized by voluminous amounts of gastric reflux, progression from pain to depression, and moderate to severe distention of the small intestine on rectal examination.
 In addition, the distended duodenum often was palpated as it coursed around the base of the cecum.
-The peritoneal fluid often contained an increased concentration of protein (>3 g/dL) with a normal number of WBC, but this finding did not consistently distinguish the condition from other causes of small-intestinal disease.
-Based on anecdotal reports, the prevalence and clinical severity of the condition have decreased in the past decade, at least in regions of the country where the condition characteristically had a more severe course and was accompanied by a high incidence of laminitis.
+The peritoneal fluid often contained an increased concentration of protein (>3 g/dL) with a normal number of WBCs, but this finding did not consistently distinguish the condition from other causes of small-intestinal disease.
+Based on anecdotal reports, the prevalence and clinical severity of the condition have decreased, at least in regions of the USA where the condition characteristically had a more severe course and was accompanied by a high incidence of laminitis.

 Most intussusceptions that develop in horses are jejuno-jejunal, ileal-ileal, or ileocecal.
 The length of intestine that has become invaginated (the intussusceptum) into the more distal segment of intestine (the intussuscipiens) may range from a few centimeters to as much as a meter.
 Although the precise cause of most intussusceptions remains speculative, alterations in peristalsis due to enteritis, surgical trauma, parasite damage, anthelmintics, and Anoplocephala perfoliata infection have been suggested.
 Horses <3 yr old are affected most commonly.